 - Being age 18 or older

 - Not needing a change in eyeglass or contact lens prescription over the past three years

 - Having vision that refractive surgery can correct

 Most forms of refractive surgery may not be advisable for people who:

 - Take certain prescription drugs known to affect vision or corneal healing

 - Are pregnant or nursing

 Always ask your surgeon about the risks of surgery as well as the benefits.
 That way, you can make a more informed decision.
 The outcome will be more likely to meet your expectations.

 The Cost of LASIK Surgery

-Typical costs for laser refractive surgery in 2011 are between $1,500 and $3,000 per eye.
+Typical costs for laser refractive surgery are between $1,500 and $3,500 per eye.
 Using wavefront technology or the "laser microkeratome" costs more.
 Procedures performed in practices where an experienced eye surgeon examines the patient before surgery, performs the surgery, and follows them afterwards are generally more expensive.
 Price also varies slightly by region.